Choceň: Sights

 The Choceň Castle dates from 1562.
-It was originally a Renaissance building, rebuilt in the Baroeu style in 1710–1720, and then in its current Neoclassical form in 1829 after it was damaged by a fire.
+It was originally a Renaissance building, rebuilt in the Baroque style in 1710–1720, and then to its current Neoclassical form in 1829, after it was damaged by a fire.
 The neo-Gothic Chapel of the Assumption of the Virgin Mary was added to the castle in 1849–1850.
 Today the castle houses the Orlické Museum.

 The Church of Saint Francis of Assisi was built in the Baroque style in 1728–1733, after the old Gothic church was destroyed by a fire.
 The church has a separate bell tower, built in 1702–1703.